DataDog/documentation/content/en/workflows/trigger.md

 {{< img src="workflows/monitor-trigger.png" alt="Add a monitor trigger to the message section of a Monitor" >}}

-Each time your monitor's threshold is hit, the monitor triggers a workflow run.
+Each time the monitor threshold is hit, the monitor triggers a workflow run.
 ## Trigger a workflow from a Security Signal Notification Rule

 You can set up a workflow to trigger every time a Security Signal Notification Rule fires.